 Farm Forward Consulting is also providing pro bono assistance for farmers interested in transitioning into humane and sustainable poultry production.

-In September 2011, Farm Forward’s Chairman and Executive Director traveled to North Carolina to visit two of the farms that comprise the Carolina Heritage Poultry Coalition.
+Farm Forward has provided support to farmers within the Carolina Heritage Poultry Coalition since 2011.
 The coalition consists of more than a dozen independent farmers who work cooperatively under the supervision of the Coalition’s founder, Jim Atkins.
 Atkins is a long-time friend and mentee of Frank Reese.
 His objective is to turn the Coalition into a fully-integrated and self-sustaining production network capable of supplying the region with heritage poultry products.

 Unfortunately, terms like “free range” and “all natural” are not independently regulated.
 Virtually all poultry—regardless of a label on a package—come from the same industrial systems.
 As the factory farm industry continues to find clever ways to mislead consumers, reliable certification has become more important than ever.
-From its inception, GAP has set a new a standard with its unique 5 Step system, which uses third-party inspectors to provide unprecedented transparency.
-Farm Forward has advocated for GAP since its inception, and in late 2011 we began providing hundreds of hours of pro bono and at-cost consulting services to assist the organization as it continues to grow.
+The current “gold standard” of animal welfare certification is the Animal Welfare Approved Program (AWAP) of the Animal Welfare Institute, which has a single, rigorous standard that producers must meet.
+We are huge fans of the AWAP program, but it’s reach has been limited by the lack of a tiered program that not only identifies the very highest welfare producers, but also helps consumers appreciate the range of welfare available.
+Global Animal Partnership (GAP) has set out to meet the need for a tiered welfare certification system, allowing consumers to distinguish the range of different levels of welfare and make their own choices.
+Farm Forward has supported GAP’s “5-Step” tiered approach since its inception, and in late 2011 we began providing hundreds of hours of pro bono and at-cost consulting services to assist the organization as it continues to grow.
+At the same time, we are also advocating for even higher poultry welfare standards for both the AWAP and GAP’s 5-Step program, and utilizing our seat on the GAP board to further expand its transparency and reach.

-Collaborating to Shape Public Discourse on the Humane Treatment of Animals
+Collaborating to Shape Public Discourse on the Humane Treatment of Farmed Animals

-We have continued to promote the work of New York Times best-selling author and Farm Forward Board Member Jonathan Safran Foer.
+Since our inception, Farm Forward has found the fullest expression of our vision in Farm Forward Board Member Jonathan Safran Foer’s international bestseller, Eating Animals.
+We supported Jonathan when he wrote the book and are featured prominently within it.
 Eating Animals is now being used in an increasing number of classrooms, bringing what we believe is one of the most powerful cases against factory farming ever written to young people across the globe.
-For example, Duke University and the University of North Carolina at Chapel Hill required every incoming freshman this Fall to read the book and participate in a series of events around the book’s themes.
-We are now working with select high school teachers and university professors who already use Eating Animals in their classrooms to develop additional support materials for educators, including periodic “virtual visits” to classrooms by Foer himself using inexpensive video conferencing technology.
+For example, Duke University and the University of North Carolina at Chapel Hill recently required every incoming freshman to read the book and participate in a series of events around the book’s themes.
+We are now working with select high school teachers and university professors who already use Eating Animals in their classrooms to develop additional support materials for educators, including annual “virtual visits” to classrooms by Foer himself using inexpensive video conferencing technology.
+In 2013 Foer hosted eight Virtual Classroom Visits to discuss problems associated with factory farming with more than 3,300 high school and college students at nearly 100 institutions around the world and we expect 2014 to be even bigger.
+Participating schools included Rutgers, University of Texas at Austin, and Oberlin College.

 Promoting Conscientious Consumption Through Social Media